Insight to help you focus on what really matters

 Have your say.

 L&D is evolving fast.
-Our annual global survey explores what matters most now - from AI and human skills to budgets and impact.
+Our annual global survey explores what matters most now -: from AI and human skills to budgets and impact.
 Have your say and see how you compare with others across the L&D community.
+Participating provides valuable benchmarking insights and helps shape future learning trends.

 Learning today happens in environments where time and attention are genuinely limited.
 For it to land, people need the capacity to engage, the permission to prioritise learning, and solutions that feel purposeful and worth their time.